AlexiusWilliam/Test1/README.txt

 along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA 02110-1301 USA This folder contains the implementation of XXXX

+This program is developed as part of an assignment at XXXXXXX Based on an initial framework by Vlad Estivill-Castro / Griffith University All rights regarding the intellectual property generated here are exclusive property of the author under the laws of CITY AND COUNTRY